hivesolutions/appier/doc/structure.md

 ## App file

 The App object encapsulates the application's event loop.
-It's typically defined and executed in the same file, making it the app's executable file.
+It's usually defined and executed in the same file, making it the app's executable file.
 An example `hello.py` file would look like this:

 ```python